Here’s a polished version that keeps your voice intact while enhancing clarity and flow:

 A client recently asked me about the meaning behind the name of my consulting business, This Time/Next Time.
-I explained to her that this phrase I’ve coined is an invaluable tool for engaging with the marathon of writing.
+I told her it’s a phrase I’ve coined—an invaluable tool for navigating the marathon of writing.
+And guess what?
 You can have it for free!

-Many years ago, I came across the advice from a famous writer—maybe it was Hemingway - who said he would stop his writing sessions at the start of a new or exciting idea.
-That way, when he came back to his desk he could plug into that inspired momentum.
-Plenty of writers do this.
-It’s a good idea.
+Years ago, I came across advice from a famous writer—maybe Hemingway—who said he would stop his writing sessions right at the start of a new or exciting idea.
+That way, when he returned to his desk, he could tap into that inspired momentum.
+Plenty of writers swear by this approach, and it’s a good one.

-But after practicing it a few times I found my own way of concretizing the practice.
-After each writing session I will briefly summarize what I accomplished THIS TIME and where I will pick up NEXT TIME.
-It wasn’t long before every one of my projects had a separate file tracking this information.
-A dedicated THIS TIME/NEXT TIME document.
-For example, BASTARD_THIS TIME/NEXT TIME or TOXIC_THIS TIME/NEXT TIME or NECTAR and on and on.
+But after trying it a few times, I found a way to make the practice my own.
+At the end of each writing session, I take a moment to briefly summarize what I accomplished this time and outline where to pick up next time.
+Before long, every one of my projects had its own dedicated This Time/Next Time file: BASTARD_THIS TIME/NEXT TIME, TOXIC_THIS TIME/NEXT TIME, NECTAR_THIS TIME/NEXT TIME, and so on.
 Here’s an example from my current project:

 Fun, right?
 I mean, bag of pig snouts?
 I’d watch that.

-This tool, this phrase, this habit, this mindset is invaluable to me, especially as I have juggled more and more projects and jobs and children over the years.
-This Time/Next Time cuts down on the sluggish blank stares at the beginning of a writing session.
-It gives my brain a head start—provides a spark to ignite the fire more quickly.
+This tool—this phrase, this habit, this mindset—has been invaluable to me, especially as I’ve juggled more and more projects, jobs, and children over the years.
+This Time/Next Time cuts down on those sluggish blank stares at the start of a writing session.
+It gives my brain a head start—a spark to ignite the fire more quickly.

-There are loads of elements to track when you’re writing a long piece, and no matter how solid your writing routine is, you’re bound to have interruptions and distractions that threaten to disrupt your flow.
-I’ve shared this technique with students at NYU and Pratt Institute and the writers at Almanack Screenwriters.
-Several people have thanked me for it, saying it’s made a big difference for them.
+Writing a long piece comes with a load of moving parts to keep track of, and no matter how solid your routine, interruptions and distractions are inevitable.
+This Time/Next Time helps safeguard your flow.
+I’ve shared this technique with students at NYU and Pratt Institute and with the writers at Almanack Screenwriters.
+Several people have told me it’s made a big difference for them.

-I have a boatload of practical advice like this for my clients (and friends and strangers in bars) in addition to my creative notes and conversations related to projects.
-If you’re interested in my help with planning or generating or crafting a story, reach out.
-We can have a quick chat to see if we’re a good fit for each other.
+I’ve got a boatload of practical advice like this for my clients (and occasionally for friends and strangers in bars) alongside creative notes and deep-dive conversations about their projects.
+If you’re looking for help with planning, generating, or crafting a story, reach out.
+Let’s have a quick chat to see if we’re a good fit.

 This time and next time…